tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #35.
->Write a Python program to check a string represent an integer or not.
+>Write a function to check a string represent an integer or not.

 **Expected Output :**
 ```